Chavez foes say his absence a security risk

-Newspaper vendor Wilmer Rojas was more upbeat and said his paper sales had rocketed in recent days.
+Newspaper vendor Wilmer Rojas was more upbeat.

 "Chavez is going to be back faster than some people think.
 I see a lot of people talking, but you'll see Chavez will be back.
 Not even cancer can bring him down," he said.